liftbridge-io/liftbridge/documentation/ha_and_consistency_configuration.md

+---
+id: ha-and-consistency-configuration
-# Configuring Liftbridge for High Availability and Consistency
+title: Configuring for High Availability and Consistency
+---

 Liftbridge provides several parameters, outlined below, for controlling high availability and data consistency (guaranteed delivery).
 It should be pointed